Dean Maguirc College

-Dean Maguirc College is an all-ability 11-18 co-educational school in Carrickmore, Northern Ireland.
+Dean Maguirc College is an all-ability 11-18 co-educational post-primary school in Carrickmore, Northern Ireland.

 History

-The college is named after the 17th century priest named Brian MacGurk who was born in the neighbourhood.
+The college is named after the 17th-century priest named Brian MacGurk who was born in the area.
 He was appointed Dean of the Diocese by St Oliver Plunkett.
-Following his imprisonment he died in Armagh Jail on 13 Feb 1713.
-He is commemorated both in the name of the college and by the Celtic Cross outside St Colmcille's Church.
+Following his imprisonment, he died in Armagh Jail on 13 February 1713.
+He is commemorated both in the name of the college and by the Celtic cross outside St Colmcille's Church.

 The number of pupils in the college has steadily increased and by 2022 it had reached over 600.
-In view of the substantial increase in enrollment the college was awarded over £13million in 2022 for new facilities.
+To accommodate the increase in enrollment, the college was awarded over £13million in 2022 for new facilities.

-College motto

-The college motto Proficiens Sapientia et Gratia can be translated as Proficient in wisdom and grace which is the aim of the college.

 Academics

 The school provides instruction in a range of academic subjects.
 In 2018, 59.6% of its entrants achieved five or more GCSEs at grades A* to C, including the core subjects English and Maths.
 Also in 2018, 84.1% of its entrants to the A-level exam achieved A*-C grades.